Haitam-Elgharras/VidlyAPI/Readme.md

 ---

 Feel free to customize this README to fit your project's specifics.
-Make sure to update the installation instructions, endpoints, authors, and license information accordingly.
+Make sure to update the installation instructions, endpoints, authors accordingly.